j-da-savage/Introduction-to-Interactive-Media/Multiple sensors (2 LEDs)/Documentation.md

 }
 ```
-At this stage, the switch was also working, but there was still no inout being recieved by the photoresistor.
+At this stage, the switch was also working, but there was still no input being recieved by the photoresistor.
 I then did some research and looked at previous examples from class, and then realized that if I wanted the switch and photoresistor to work simultaneously (aka: digitalWrite + analogWrite), I needed to use an if-statement where one of the conditions would use digitalWrite (when switch is off), and the other would use analogWrite (when the switch is on).
 I made these changes and it worked!

 I then added an LED that would be controlled using only digitalWrite (so ON or OFF), and added the code for it in the if-statement.